 In Canada, there are about four million children between the ages of five and 14—the “prime trick-or-treating age,” according to Statistics Canada.

 But despite our penchant for demanding candy while dressed in costume (known as “guising” when it was popularized in Canada in the 19th century), the annual tradition is relatively under-serviced in the “silver stacker” community.

-“Halloween themes are generally covered with the macabre,” said John Masterson, founder and owner of Beaver Bullion, Canada’s only hand-poured silver company, which is about to enter its sixth year of business.
+“Halloween themes are generally covered with the macabre,” said John Masterson, founder and owner of Beaver Bullion, Canada’s only hand-poured silver company, which is about to enter its seventh year of business.